szabgab/github-actions-crystal/README.md

-Skeleton [GitHub Actions](https://code-maven.com/github-actions) for a Crystal project
+# GitHub Workflow for a project in Crystal

+For the full list of examples and explanations visit https://git.code-maven.com/